Get into the minds of Doomsday Preppers.

 We know or suspect that a number of our enemies stockpile chemical and biological weapons.
 I could spend the next two hours compiling links to government reports, but by the time I was done you probably wouldn't see me again.
 I would become the next Doomsday Prepper -- alarmed by what I'd found in these reports, like so many other people are today, including people in government.
 Maybe it's better that we don't dig too deeply into this subject.
 Just make a note of it -- that a foreign government could unleash Hell in America with the right virus; and it wouldn't be hard to infect a great deal of the population, not when so many people live and work and go to school in such close proximity nowadays.

 There are two hurdles to overcome first -- America's nuclear defenses as well as America's entire military.
-So first the Ruskies have to figure out how to shut us down -- meaning shut down electricity and communications to the nuclear missile silos, where our main deterrent to a full scale attack on the homeland rests with our nation's promise of "mutually assured destruction" and our enormous stockpile of nuclear weapons.
+So first the Ruskies have to figure out how to shut us down -- meaning shut down power and communications at the nuclear missile silos, where our main deterrent to a full scale attack on the homeland rests with our nation's promise of "mutually assured destruction" and our enormous stockpile of nuclear weapons.

 Then the Russians have to disable or eliminate our nuclear sub fleet -- not a likely scenario, from the average American's point of view, but what do we really know about Russia's military capabilities, and the capabilities of their allies?
-We do know that both Russian and Chinese subs have surprised American forces at different times in recent years, showing up near U.S. battleships or aircraft carriers in international waters, as well as periodically off the coast of America.
+We do know that both Russian and Chinese subs have surprised American forces at different times in recent years, showing up near U.S. Naval ships or aircraft carriers in international waters, as well as periodically off the coast of America.

-In July a stealth Russian nuclear submarine was discovered in the Gulf of Mexico and had been there for several weeks -- this article in the Examiner is an eye-opener and a probably a little frightening for some, including the Pentagon.
+In one recent year, a stealth Russian nuclear submarine was discovered in the Gulf of Mexico and had been there for several weeks -- this article in the Examiner is an eye-opener and a probably a little frightening for some, including the Pentagon.
 Other reports state that due to America's financial woes military budget cuts may effect our submarine patrols -- that means less defensive capabilities and more dangers from the ocean to America.

 The Examiner writes: "The Russian stealth-like submarine that patrolled in U.S. waters is part of the SSN Akula (shark in Russian) class of submarines, according to NATO.
 The Russian sub has significantly improved its propellers to patrol much more quietly and was designed to destroy American subs.
 According to the Washington Free Beacon, the Russian incursion caused concern for top-ranking military officials who point out the currently proposed $500 billion in military cuts would hinder America's submarine detection capabilities."